ts-oh/etch-a-sketch/README.md

 - Used: JavaScript, CSS, and HTML.
 - Learning Objectives: CSS gridbox and DOM manipulation with JS.
 - Optional: Rainbow coloring on hover added.
-- Future Plans: Change the reset button to only clear and seperate grid button without the use of prompt()
+- Future Plans: Change the reset button to only clear and seperate grid button without the use of prompt().